Challenge Series

 - For beginners - we will be continuing with our mentoring, pairing up new sailors with experienced mentors to help them develop the core skills they need to sail at TSC

-- For improvers - we are introducing a series of sailing clinics, looking at developing better sailing techniques, such as sail trim, boat handling, boat speed, tacking, gybing and race strategy
+- For improvers - we are running a series of sailing clinics, looking at developing better sailing techniques, such as sail trim, boat handling, boat speed, tacking, gybing and race strategy

-- For mentors - this is a great opportunity to meet new people, have a great time and get more involved in the club
+- For mentors & instructors - this is a great opportunity to meet new people, have a great time and get more involved in the club

 - For fun - it's a great opportunity for everyone to get out and sail, whether you want to learn, practice, lark about or try something new!

-The series proved very popular last year with both the less experienced sailors, who developed their skill and confidence in a supported environment, and with the mentors, who found it very rewarding to help out and make new friends.
-And the bar was always buzzing afterwards.
+The series has proved very popular with both the less experienced sailors, who developed their skills and confidence in a supported environment, and with the mentors, who found it very rewarding to help out, practice and hone their own sailing skills and make new friends.
+And the bar is always buzzing afterwards.

 How does it work?

-- Mentoring - working with you on an ad hoc basis, this might be helping you to set up your boat more effectively, going out with you in your boat to work on a particular aspect of your sailing, taking you out in their boats for a new experience or guiding you around the race course helping you to get more competitive.
-Or anything else you can think of!
+- Mentoring - working with you on an ad hoc basis, this might be helping you to set up your boat more effectively, going out with you in your boat to work on a particular aspect of your sailing, taking you out in their boats for a new experience, guiding you around the course, helping you to get more competitive, or anything else you can think of!

 - Coaching - there will be coaches on the water, who will offer help and advice on how to improve your sailing, including during racing.

-And if you don't want to get your feet wet, it would be great to have some mentors on dry land, who can help getting boats set up and on the water.
+And if you don't want to get your feet wet, it would be great to have some mentors on dry land, who can help getting boats set up and on the water, especially for Challenge: Development.

 We want to get as many boats out as possible, so come on down and get stuck in.

-The OOD comes up with best programme for the day, based on who is there, what boats they want to sail, the prevailing conditions and the aims for the day.
+The OOD will adjust the programme for the day, based on who is there, what boats they want to sail, the prevailing conditions and the aims for the day.
 They will ask what you want from the day, help match mentors to learners, give a briefing and run the on water activity.

 We very much hope that this appeals to all of you and we know that its success will depend on as many people as possible turning up and getting stuck in.